mohsinulhaq/react-popper-tooltip/README.md

 Options to MutationObserver, used internally for updating tooltip position based on its DOM changes.
 When the tooltip is visible and its content changes, it automatically repositions itself.
 Internally we use [MutationObserver ](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to track tooltip's content changes.
-In some cases you might want to change which parameters to observe or opt-out of tracking the changes at all.
+In some cases you may need to change which parameters to observe or opt-out of tracking the changes at all.

 - `popperOptions: { placement, modifiers, strategy, onFirstUpdate }`

 These options passed directly to the underlying `usePopper` hook.
 See [https://popper.js.org/docs/v2/constructors/#options](https://popper.js.org/docs/v2/constructors/#options).

-Keep in mind, if you set `placement` or any `modifiers` here, it replaces `offset` and `placement` options above.
+Keep in mind, if you set `placement` or _any_ `modifiers` here, it replaces `offset` and `placement` options above.
 They won't be merged into the final object.
+You have to add `offset` modifier along with others here to make it work.

 #### Returns